• Home

 • KKR: KKR is a leading global investment firm with over $545 billion in assets under management.
 The firm invests in various industries, including healthcare, infrastructure, and technology.

-• Apollo Global Management: Apollo Global Management is a leading alternative investment firm with over $455 billion in assets under management.
-The firm invests in private equity, credit, and real estate.
+• Apollo Global Management is a leading alternative investment firm with over $455 billion in assets under management.
+It invests in private equity, credit, and real estate.

 Future Scope

-• The future of private equity looks bright in India, with the sector expected to see continued growth in the coming years.
+• The future of private equity in India looks bright, with the sector expected to continue growing in the coming years.

 • According to a report by McKinsey, private equity investments in India are projected to reach $100 billion by 2025.